 "Tea is of light color and looks best in black cups.
 The cups made at Jianyang are bluish-black, marked like the fur of a hare.
 Being of rather thick fabric, they retain the heat so that when once warmed through, they cool very slowly, and they are additionally valued on this account.
 None of the cups produced at other places can rival these.
 Blue and white cups are not used by those who give tea-tasting parties."

 Jian Zhan cups inspired the development of Japanese Tenmoku teaware, which was highly prized by Japanese tea masters.
-This connection highlights the cultural exchange between China and Japan during the Song Dynasty.
-In 1335, during the Kamakura period, a Japanese monk who was practicing in China brought back a Jian tea cup with him.
-In Japan, the style started to be known as Tenmoku, which is the Japanese way to say Tian Mu.
+This connection reflects the cultural exchange between China and Japan during the Song Dynasty.
+In 1335, during the Kamakura period, a Japanese monk who had been practicing in China brought back a Jian tea cup.
+In Japan, the style began to be known as Tenmoku, the Japanese way to say Tian Mu.

-The style of teaware quickly became a national favorite in Japan, where the Japanese tea ceremony, Chanoyu, was slowly at its rise.
-The beautiful vibrancy of freshly ground matcha powder complimented the bowls greatly.
-Since then, the techniques of making tenmoku glazed chawan (tea bowls) were passed on through generations to this day.
+The style of teaware quickly became a national favorite in Japan, where the Japanese tea ceremony, Chanoyu, was slowly gaining popularity.
+The beautiful vibrancy of freshly ground matcha powder complemented the bowls greatly.
+Since then, the techniques of making tenmoku-glazed chawan (tea bowls) have been passed on through generations to this day.

 Unfortunately, this was not the case in China.
-Following the Song Dynasty, the elite switched to favor loose leaf tea.
+Following the Song Dynasty, the elite switched to favoring loose leaf tea.
 Loose leaf tea required steeping in teapots, thus Yixing ware became the teaware of choice.
-Since that era forward Yixing ware continued flourishing in China while Jian Zhan became all but abandoned.
+Since that era, Yixing ware has continued to flourish in China, while Jian Zhan has become all but abandoned.

 Since the 1900s, there has been a wave of potters in China dedicated to reviving this beautiful old part of Chinese culture.
 Under the guidance of some revered Japanese tenmoku potters, they have been reclaiming the style, rebuilding old kins, as well as making new ones.

-In 1979 re-firing was jointly organized by the Fujian Research Institute, the Central Academy of Arts and Crafts, and the Jianyang Porcelain Factory, with the aim of restoring the firing techniques of "Hare's Fur" glaze of the Song Dynasty.
-In the following year, 1981, they fired the imitation Song Dynasty Jian Zhan with the traditional dragon kiln firewood firing method.
+In 1979, re-firing was jointly organized by the Fujian Research Institute, the Central Academy of Arts and Crafts, and the Jianyang Porcelain Factory, with the aim of restoring the firing techniques of "Hare's Fur" glaze of the Song Dynasty.
+The following year, 1981, they fired the imitation Song Dynasty Jian Zhan with the traditional dragon kiln firing method.
 This re-firing marks the revival of the Jianzhan firing technique, which has been lost for more than 700 years.

 Jian Tea Cup Making

-A Jianzhan teacup is known for its simple shape, yet heaviness and sturdiness, which feels very pleasant in the hands.
+A Jianzhan teacup is known for its simple shape, yet its heaviness and sturdiness feel very pleasant in the hands.
 The style is characterized by the subtle effects in the glazes.
 These can only be achieved with a high-iron glaze and high firing temperatures, using special kilns.
-These patterns are characterized as follows: rabbit's hair, oil drop, and partridge feathers.
+These patterns are characterized as follows: "Hare's Fur", "Oil Drop", and "Partridge Feathers".

 The clay used for Jian pottery is very high in iron and requires a very high temperature for firing.
-Kilns used for firing this style of teaware are not easy to make and thus are incredibly precious.
+The specialized kilns required for Jian Zhan are difficult to build and therefore rare.

 Building an appropriate kiln is only a part of the struggles that Jian Zhan potters face.
 Only with the right kiln can the glaze run so beautifully, creating the iconic patterns of this pottery style, and thickening at the bottom of the tea cup's foot.